 Microsoft Teams API overview

 Microsoft Teams is the ultimate hub for teamwork and intelligent communications.
-Built on the strength and scale of Office 365 with over 120 million users, Microsoft Teams delivers chat-based collaboration, meetings, calling, and enterprise voice features.
+Built on the strength and scale of Microsoft 365 with over 120 million users, Microsoft Teams delivers chat-based collaboration, meetings, calling, and enterprise voice features.

 Why integrate with Microsoft Teams?